March 3, 2020

 How I got into mountain biking here, along with photos from my recent rides.

 One day, I couldn't hold on anymore; I rented a mountain bike and went to the hills to see if it wasn't just a glorified memory that followed me for those years.
-And nope; hard to find words to do it justice.
+Nope.
+Hard to find words to do it justice.
 While I felt that long gap of not riding anything technical, it felt just as grand as I remembered it.
-"Oh, this needs to come back into my life," I thought and put some effort to make it happen.
-And it did, about a year ago.
+The exercise to muscle the bike over rough terrain; the thrill of finding traction; the focus it requires to thread through the trees...
+"Oh, this needs to come back into my life!"
+I thought.
+So, I put some effort into making it happen, and here we are.

-For me, a big part of mountain biking are the adventures it can take you on.
+So, how is mountain biking in Scotland?
+Well, for me, a big part of MTB is the adventures it can take you on.
+Scotland offers a massive treat in this case.

-Scotland offers a treat in this case, as it has fantastic laws for accessing the land – one can take a bike pretty much anywhere, and there are loads of exotic locations to have a blast.
+It has fantastic laws for accessing the land – one can take a bike pretty much anywhere, and there are loads of exotic locations to have a total blast.

 While biking alone is fab, joining a group of like-minded people is even better.
-And Scotland shines here too, as there are many folks who share my feelings about this two-wheeled sport.
-And so, over the last year-or-so, MTB took me to various places across the country, and I met many good people.
-Below are my favourite photos I took during those times.
+And Scotland shines here too, as many folks share my feelings about this sport.
+And so, over the last year or so, I met many amazing people, and we sampled various riding spots across the country.
+Below are my favorite photos I took during those times.

 Forfar